Naresh-18/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-A content-based movie recommendation system using TMDB 5000 dataset.
-It combines movie metadata like genres, keywords, cast, crew, and overview into a single text feature, vectorizes it using CountVectorizer, and applies cosine similarity to suggest movies similar in content to the selected one.
+A content-based movie recommender using the TMDB 5000 dataset.
+It extracts features like genres, cast, crew, and keywords, builds similarity using CountVectorizer and cosine similarity, and provides interactive movie recommendations via Streamlit with poster images.